-Part of my inspiration is Patrick May with Walker Warner Architects.
+Patrick May with Walker Warner Architects was one of my inspirations for sharing more frequently.
 He has a truly helpful blog for ARCHICAD users.
 In WWABIM Patrick solves daily trouble shooting challenges and provides ARCHICAD quick tips.
 He does an amazing job and comes to the aide of many followers.

 I invited him to speak at our latest ARCHICAD User Group and he shared with us why he blogs (Sharing Knowledge Makes Better BIM!) and how to make yourself part of the sharing BIM conversation.